What is a quad bike?

 If you want to ride on the road, buying a quad that’s already road legal can save you a lot of time, money and effort.

 How fast can an ATV go?

 The land speed record for a quad is 196.19mph, which is a bit faster than most quads go!
 As with cars, there are fast quads and slow quads, it just depends on how the manufacturer has designed the vehicle and what it is targeted to do.
 Most quads that are road registered are capable of 50mph, however some agricultural vehicles are speed restricted depending on their lights.
 Obviously though, however fast your quad may be capable of going, you’ll need to stick to the appropriate speed limit for the road you’re on.

-Are quads and ATVs exempt from parking fines and congestion charges?
+Are quads exempt from parking fines and congestion charges?

-No, quads and ATVs are not exempt from congestion charges or parking fines - they are viewed in exactly the same way as a normal car and therefore you are required to pay any fines, penalties or charges incurred.
+No, they are not exempt from congestion charges or parking fines – they are viewed in exactly the same way as a normal car and therefore you are required to pay any fines, penalties or charges incurred.

 Can I hire a quad or ATV?

 Yes, there are loads of off-road centres all over the UK that offer quad or ATV experience days.
 The best idea if you are serious about buying one is to pop to your local quad bike dealership and see who they recommend in your local area.